krystianpietryka/JDM-Cars-Web-Scraper/README.md

 The shipping costs should be localized by the requests library.

 In the future I would love to add some additional sheets to create some funky graphs.
+I would also like to scrape the auction sheet and condition sheet links from all car-specific URLs.

 Hope someone will find this useful,
 Thanks,